hoshion/HoshiLinter/README.md

 How to use:
 `node index.js [fileName]`, where:

-- `fileName` - The name of file that should be tokenized.
+- `fileName` - The name of file that should be lintered.

 No libraries used.